 Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 focus was Over the next year we will We will provide renewal of the Queen Victoria Market Precinct. ▲ √ (Major initiative) Continue the Queen Victoria Market Precinct Renewal Program.
 (Major initiative) Continue the Queen Victoria Market Precinct Renewal Program. √ (Major initiative) Continue the Queen Victoria Market Precinct Renewal Program.
 (Major Initiative) Queen Victoria Market Precinct Renewal Program.
 We will provide staged urban renewal of Southbank and Docklands.
 Work supporting this priority was included in our regular business throughout the year.
 Work supporting this priority was included in our regular business throughout the year.
 Work supporting this priority was included in our regular business throughout the year.
 Work supporting this priority is included in our regular business throughout the next year.
 We will provide clear guidance to ensure sustainable growth in West Melbourne which respects its character, retains its mixed use and improves its streets and spaces. ✓ Deliver the West Melbourne structure plan in collaboration with the Victorian Government and the community.
-Work with landowners and the community to develop a vision and strategic framework for West Melbourne Waterfront.
-Prepare a vision and planning framework for Maribyrnong River (West Melbourne Waterfront) to guide future development.
+Work with landowners and the community to develop a vision and strategic framework for West Melbourne Waterfront. ✓ Prepare a vision and planning framework for Maribyrnong River (West Melbourne Waterfront) to guide future development.
 Work supporting this priority is included in our regular business throughout the next year.
 We will provide policies to enable mixed use that support local liveability and a strong and diverse economy in the central city.
 Work supporting this priority was included in our regular business throughout the year.
 X (Major initiative) Finalise and implement the findings of the review of the Municipal Strategic Statement.
 Transitions into new initiative 'Progress the next Municipal Planning Strategy.' ✓ Finalise the City Vision and consult with the Victorian Government to progress its implementation as the new Municipal Planning Strategy in the Melbourne Planning Scheme.
 Progress the next Municipal Planning Strategy.

-Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was er the next or we will We will provide up-to-date heritage controls and policies throughout the municipality. ✓ Progress the Hoddle Grid / Central City Heritage Review. ✓ Progress work on incentives to property owners for ongoing heritage preservation and identify gaps to be addressed in 2018-19.
-X Prepare a Master Plan for the restoration, refurbishment and future use of the heritage listed Melbourne Town Hall buildings. ✓ Commission a North Melbourne Heritage review. ✓ Progress priority recommendations from commissioned research on incentives for heritage preservation. ✓ Further progress the Hoddle Grid Heritage Review and seek appropriate protections for significant places, including Aboriginal and post contact heritage. etect and enhance lbourne's heritage We will provide recreational and environmental corridors for the city to support urban renewal. ▲ ✓ Develop a strategic opportunities plan for the Moonee Ponds Creek throughout the municipality that advocates Council's vision. ✓ Prepare a streetscape improvements plan for Racecourse Road, in collaboration with Moonee Valley Council.
+Our 4-year priorities are Our 2017-18 focus was Our 2018-19 focus was Our 2019-20 focus was Over the next year we will We will provide up-to-date heritage controls and policies throughout the municipality. ✓ Progress the Hoddle Grid / Central City Heritage Review. ✓ Progress work on incentives to property owners for ongoing heritage preservation and identify gaps to be addressed in 2018-19.
+X Prepare a Master Plan for the restoration, refurbishment and future use of the heritage listed Melbourne Town Hall buildings. ✓ Commission a North Melbourne Heritage review. ✓ Progress priority recommendations from commissioned research on incentives for heritage preservation. ✓ Further progress the Hoddle Grid Heritage Review and seek appropriate protections for significant places, including Aboriginal and post contact heritage. ☼ Finalise a master plan for the restoration, refurbishment and future use of the heritage listed Melbourne Town Hall buildings. ✓ Commission a South Yarra Heritage review. ☼ Update the Carlton Gardens Master Plan with a focus on world heritage management.
+Protect and enhance Melbourne's heritage.
+We will provide recreational and environmental corridors for the city to support urban renewal. ▲ ✓ Develop a strategic opportunities plan for the Moonee Ponds Creek throughout the municipality that advocates Council's vision. ✓ Prepare a streetscape improvements plan for Racecourse Road, in collaboration with Moonee Valley Council.
 Work supporting this priority was included in our regular business throughout the year.
-X Progress investigation of Greenline, a the connected network of green public spaces from Royal Park to the Bay along Moonee Ponds Creek, Docklands, Yarra River Northbank, Birrarung Marr, Domain Parklands and St Kilda Road.
+X Progress investigation of Greenline, a connected network of green public spaces from Royal Park to the Bay along Moonee Ponds Creek, Docklands, Yarra River Northbank, Birrarung Marr, Domain Parklands and St Kilda Road.
 Transitions into new initiative 'Advancement of the Greenline.'
-Complete the delivery of Southbank Boulevard. vancement of Greenline.
+Complete the delivery of Southbank Boulevard. the Greenline.